peteroupc/numbers-java/api/com.upokecenter.numbers.ERational.md

 **Returns:**

-* A 32-bit floating-point number.
+* The closest 32-bit binary floating-point number to this value.
+The return value can be positive infinity or negative infinity if this value exceeds the range of a 32-bit floating point number.

 ### toString
     public String toString()